DevasenaInupakutika/2014-05-08-soton/lessons/nocs/nocs-shell/tutorial.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument, which is the directory name.
-Directories can be specified using either a relative path or a full path.
+Directories can be specified using either a relative path or a full/absolute path.
 The directories on the computer are arranged into a hierarchy.
 The absolute path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

  `/home/user`